-5.5 State why the disposal of waste should be carried out in relation to the work.
+5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official and industry guidance.

-The candidate can state that the disposal of waste should be carried out in relation to the work in order to prevent the spread of asbestos.
+The learner can explain that the disposal of waste should be carried out in relation to the work in order to prevent the spread of asbestos.

-- 6 Complete the work within the allocated time when installing and removing licensed asbestos enclosure or containment areas - 6.1 Demonstrate completion of the work within the allocated time.
+6 Complete the work within the allocated time when installing and removing licensed asbestos enclosure or containment areas

+6.1 Demonstrate completion of the work within the allocated time.

-The candidate can carry out the construction and dismantling of a licensed asbestos enclosure according to the plan of work and within the timescale detailed on the ASB5.
+The learner can carry out the construction and dismantling of a licensed asbestos enclosure according to the plan of work and within the timescale detailed on the ASB5.

-- 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: - 1. types of progress charts, timetables and estimated times - 2. organisational procedures for reporting circumstances which will affect the work programme.
+- 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - 1. types of timetables and estimated times - 2. organisational procedures for reporting circumstances which will affect the work programme.

-The candidate can state that the construction and dismantling of a licensed asbestos enclosure should be carried out according to the plan of work in order to ensure that the process is properly co-ordinated and efficient, and to ensure that other works planned around the asbestos removal by other trades can progress without delay.
+The learner can state that the construction and dismantling of a licensed asbestos enclosure should be carried out according to the plan of work in order to ensure that the process is properly co-ordinated and efficient, and to ensure that other works planned around the asbestos removal by other trades can progress without delay.

-The candidate can state the organisation's reporting arrangements to the supervisor.
+The learner can describe the organisation's reporting arrangements to the supervisor.

-- 7 Comply with the given contract information to install and remove licensed asbestos enclosure or containment areas to the required specification.

-- 7.1 Demonstrate the following work skills when installing and removing licensed asbestos enclosure or containment areas:

-- 1. measuring,
+- 7 Comply with the given contract information to install and remove licensed asbestos enclosure or containment areas to the required specification. - 7.1 Demonstrate the following work skills when installing and removing licensed asbestos enclosure or containment areas: - 1. measuring,

 - 2. marking out,

 - 3. fitting,

 - 4. setting up,

 - 5. positioning,

 - 6. erecting,

 - 7. securing,

-- 8. inspecting,
+- 8. inspecting and

-- 9. testing and dismantling.
+- 9. dismantling.

-The candidate follows the site diagram in the POW and is observed (or evidence gathered) carrying out the tasks below when installing and removing a licensed asbestos enclosure.
+The learner follows the site diagram in the POW and is observed (or evidence gathered) carrying out the tasks below when installing and removing a licensed asbestos enclosure.

 - 1. measuring,

 - 2. marking out,

 - 3. fitting,

 - 4. setting up,

 - 5. positioning,

 - 6. erecting,

 - 7. securing,

 - 8. inspecting,

-- 9. testing and dismantling.
+- 9. dismantling.

-- 7.2 Prepare to install and maintain one of the following to given working instructions:

-- 1. enclosure areas for the removal of licensed asbestos

-- 2. containment areas for the removal of licensed asbestos.
+- 7.2 Use and maintain specified hand tools, portable power tools and ancillary equipment.